pbaille/crux-starter/doc/setup.md

 (ns crux-starter.p00_setup
   (:require [crux.api :as crux]))
 ```
-this setup is for playing only
-it does not persist anything
+this setup is for playing onlyit does not persist anything

 ``` clojure
 (def node